jackchevalley/php-telegram-bot-framework/README.md

 ## 📄 License

-This framework is provided as-is for building Telegram bots.
+This framework is provided as is for building Telegram bots.
+You are free to use and modify it for both personal and commercial projects.

 ## 💬 Support